Trump calls new NAFTA agreement 'most advanced trade deal in the world'

 The president called the new agreement "the most modern, up-to-date, and balanced" trade deal in American history, adding that it offers "the most advanced protections for workers ever developed."

-The USMCA treaty will need to be signed by all three nations and is set to be sent to Congress by the end of November.
+The new treaty will need to be signed by all three nations and is set to be sent to Congress by the end of November.